 Benefits of Propranolol for Anxiety

-Propranolol is the best drug given its property of fast relief in physiological manifestations of anxiety.
-This medicine would be highly helpful to those suffering from performance anxiety or panic attacks to calm the body.
+Propranolol is effective because it provides fast relief from the physical symptoms of anxiety.
+This medication can be especially helpful for individuals experiencing performance anxiety or panic symptoms.
 Another positive aspect of this drug is you do not have to take it daily, but just when you feel that you would like to take it.

 Effective Relief from Physical Symptoms